orbitalpodcast/tom-transcribe/readme.md

   * [your Reddit credentials](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)
     * This includes the name of the subreddit whose wiki you want your transcriptions uploaded to
   * your Google credentials [(this quickstart is handy!)](https://cloud.google.com/storage/docs/quickstart-gsutil)
+* Update the template.txt file.
+This will be prepended to your transcribed audio before it's uploaded to the wiki.

 ## Usage